-If you are interested in pursuing post-graduate fellowships and scholarships such as the Fulbright, Marshalls, Rhodes, Rotary Ambassadorial, and Mitchell Scholarships, begin your exploration of those programs now.
+If you are interested in pursuing post-graduate fellowships and scholarships such as the Fulbright, Marshalls, Rhodes, and Rotary Ambassadorial, begin your exploration of those programs now.

 Attend the Freshman & Sophomore Career Program which covers a variety of topics such as career and major exploration, resume and cover letter writing, networking tips, internship search strategies, and interviewing advice.

 Plan to attend the fall Career Fair as well as internship programs to continue exploring career opportunities and to network with recruiters.
 Search Handshake for upcoming events.